NomicFoundation/hardhat/docs/reference/stability-guarantees.md

 In general, there's no need to avoid them.
 Using Hardhat with any actively maintained Node.js version means that you'd be running with defaults that closely resemble Ethereum Mainnet.

-If you want to play extra-safe, and make sure your project will continue running years down the road using the same Node.js version, please, install Hardhat using a [tilde range](https://docs.npmjs.com/cli/v7/using-npm/semver#tilde-ranges-123-12-1).
+If you want to play extra-safe, and make sure your project will continue running years down the road using the same Node.js version, please install Hardhat using a [tilde range](https://docs.npmjs.com/cli/v7/using-npm/semver#tilde-ranges-123-12-1).